Giuliongo/Dell8940Hackintosh/README.md

 5) Go to the Disk Utility Software

-7) Reset the disk where you want to install macOS in apfs and GUID partition
+7) Reset the disk where you want to install macOS in APFS and GUID partition

 9) Go to install macOS and select the disk